dochy-ksti/docchi/docchi_manual/src/a7_split_docchi_src/split_src.md

-Dochy Src can be split into multiple files.
+Docchi Src can be split into multiple files.

 The original source is...
 ```json5